 Beware of inferior pack and frame systems that look similar to the Barney's Hunter Pack!
 There are several such packs on the market, and they are not up to the tough, rugged standards you need in a pack designed for carrying heavy loads of meat and gear.
 Cheaper bags are easily torn, and seams will separate.
 Inferior frames are easily bent and rendered useless.
 Spend the money on good-quality gear and it will last your lifetime.

 Although the Hunter Pack is waterproof and can be washed with normal detergent, most hunters want to keep blood out of it while packing meat.
 Use an unscented trash compactor bag for a pack liner when packing meat.
 Compactor bags are heavy-duty and will handle multiple loads, and the plastic bag allows the quarter to slide into the bag with ease.

 Many hunters prefer to bring moose ribs out on the bone, and it is required in some Game Management Units.
 On larger moose, the rib slabs will not fit inside the bag.
 Strap them to the outside, securing them in place with the top flap and the three cinch straps that run across the front of the bag.

 Moose or caribou antlers should be strapped onto the pack upside-down, Begin by laying the skull plate atop the bag, and bringing the top flap over the top of the skull plate, cinching it down securely.
 Ensure that the antler points are facing away from the frame, to prevent them from getting snagged on brush and tree limbs.

 Unless you're using the frame by itself, you should consider removing the folding shelf.
-If the bag is in place, the shelf is redundant.
+If the bag is in place, the shelf is redundant because the bag is designed to carry the heaviest poundage.
 No sense carrying the extra weight.